Interpretation templates

 Indicate the full name of the index variable:

-Correct: The happiness index score of the GSS respondents is 2.10 out of 3, with standard deviation 0.47.
+The happiness index score of the respondents is 2.10 out of 3, with standard deviation 0.47.

-The happiness index score of the GSS respondents is 2.10 out of 3, with standard deviation 0.47.
+[The full name of the index variable] score of the respondents is [mean] out of 3/5/7/10, with standard deviation [SD].

 We utilize crosstabs for chi-square analysis, which is used to discover if there is a relationship between two categorical variables (we check the p value).
 We refer to statistically significant as p < 0.05.
 The Chi-Square Test can only compare categorical variables.